-push the saw carriage forward until the blade begins to cut into the log.
+- 13. With both hands on the push handle, gently push the saw carriage forward until the blade begins to cut into the log.
 When the band blade is completely inside the log, you can increase the feed rate.
 Adjust the feed rate so the cut becomes straight with a clean finish.
-Lower the feed rate when cutting through knots in the wood and when cutting large or hard logs.
-Also lower the feed rate when you come to the end of the log.
+Lower the feed rate when cutting through knots in the wood and choose a lower speed when cutting large or hard logs.
+Also lower the feed rate when you come to the end of the log. - 14.
+As soon as you have sawn through the log, release the throttle handle and let the blade come to a complete stop before continuing to step 15.
+Tip: If you release the throttle just before the blade comes out through the log end, the blade will stop faster. - 15.

-13. With both hands on the push handle, gently

-- 14. As soon as you have sawn through the log, release the throttle handle and let the blade come to a complete stop before continuing to step 15. - 15.
 Remove the slab from the log. - 16.
 Raise the sawhead slightly and, by hand, roll the saw carriage back to the starting position. - 17.
 Set the height for the next cut.
 Use the crank and the depth of cut scales. - 18.
 Rotate the log 180° so that the freshly sawn surface rests on the log bed.

-Rotate the log 180° so that the freshly sawn surface rests on the log bed.
+Rotate the log 180° so that the freshly sawn surface rests on the log bed